sematext/docs/docs/integration/ibm-cloud-kubernetes-logs.md

 This will provision an audit webhook that will forward logs to a log file.
 With Logagent you can tail this file and forward logs to a Kubernetes Audit Logs App in Sematext.

-in your `logagent.conf`, under the `indices` section, where you specify the token value for your Kubernetes Audit Logs App, you need to add a regex for the name of the audit webhook you created in the steps above.
-The name of this Pod is `ibm-kube-audit`.
+In your `logagent.conf`, under the `indices` section, where you specify the token value for your Kubernetes Audit Logs App, you need to add a regex for the name of the audit webhook you created in the steps above.
+The name of this `Pod` is `ibm-kube-audit`.

 ```yaml hl_lines="26 28"
 # logagent.conf